Begin Your Journey

 Graded Writing Sample

 Candidates for Grades 5-8 must submit an English or History writing sample from the current school year (the writing sample does not need to be graded).
 Candidates for Grades 9-12 must submit a teacher-graded English or History paper.
-Writing samples can be emailed or mailed to the Admission Office.
+Writing samples should be uploaded to your account.

 Teacher Recommendation Forms

-After November 1, deliver the signed Teacher Recommendation forms to the student's teacher(s).
-Teachers should send completed Recommendation Forms directly to GFA.
+After November 1, email the Teacher Recommendation forms to the student's teacher(s).
+Instructions are available once you have set-up an account.
 Applicants for Grade Six may have the same teacher for both Math and English.
 This teacher should complete both forms.
 If the applicant is attending a school where teachers are not permitted to complete Recommendation Forms, at least one Extracurricular Recommendation Form must be submitted.